 A few months ago the hilarious girls that wrote Bite Me were sweet enough to send me a copy of their new cookbook.
 Julia and Lisa are sisters that are really funny, and really great in the kitchen.
-I have to say that their cookbook not only has amazing recipes, but is the only laugh out loud funny cookbook that I have ever read.
-The pictures are absolutely amazing and have such personality.
+I have to say that their cookbook not only has amazing recipes but is the only laugh-out-loud funny cookbook that I have ever read.
+The pictures are absolutely amazing and have such a personality.
 I love this cookbook.
 I left this book on the coffee table one evening while my grandmother (who happens to be a wonderful cook as well) was visiting and she asked me where she could get a copy of this book because the recipes were so fabulous.
-That is a glowing endorsement in my opinion.

 I had a really hard time picking a recipe to share with you from this book.
 There were so many that I wanted to try.
-I chose this Supercal…istic Sticky French Toast with Candied Rice Krispies and that is an odd choice for me because I do not really like french toast.
+I chose this Supercal…istic Candied Rice Krispies Treats aka Sticky French Toast with Candied Rice Krispies.
+That is an odd choice for me because I do not really like French toast.
 The thing that got me was the addition of the crunch from the Rice Krispies.
 I love recipes that are sweet and savory, smooth and chunky, and that have enough interest to keep me going back for more.
 I don’t like anything that is all the same texture.
 I really thought that it would be super sweet but it was not at all.
 It was the perfect amount of sweet and crunchy.
-This dish is perfect for a brunch or a holiday breakfast because it needs to sit in the fridge overnight.
-The candied Rice Krispies can be made up to two weeks ahead of time, so it is the perfect make ahead breakfast dish.
+This dish is perfect for brunch or a holiday breakfast because it needs to sit in the fridge overnight.
+The candied Rice Krispies can be made up to two weeks ahead of time, so it is the perfect make-ahead breakfast dish.

 For the Candied Rice Krispies:

 - 1/2 cup sugar